Francis West: Career

-Meanwhile, West returned to Jamestown on the Mary Ann Margett in 1610.
-The new colony had been suffering from lack of provisions, and the colonists elected West as their "President" in the absence of Sir Thomas Gates or other high official of the London Company, although the following year they elected George Pearcy to that position.
+Francis West returned to Jamestown on the Mary and Margaret in 1610.
+The colony had been suffering from lack of provisions, and the colonists elected West as their "President" in the absence of Sir Thomas Gates or other high official of the London Company, although the following year they elected George Percy to that position.
 From 1612 to 1617 West was the Commandant of Jamestown.
 From July 30 through August 4, 1619, based on his position on the Governor's Council, West served in what would later become the upper house of the Virginia General Assembly, although he was not listed as one of the elected burgesses in Jamestown's first Legislative Assembly.

 In 1622 Captain West was appointed Admiral to New England, where he served alongside Capt.
 Christopher Levett, Governor of Plymouth, on a three-man council under Capt.
 Robert Gorges, named Governor General of the Plymouth Council for New England's venture in Massachusetts.
 West subsequently served as Deputy Governor of Virginia from 17 November 1627 to 5 March 1629.
 He also served as Captain General of Virginia.

 Personal life

 West married three times.
 His first wife, Margaret Whitney, whom he married circa 16?5, was a three-time widow lastly married to Edward Blayney, and who died within two years.
 In March 1627 West remarried, to the widow of Governor George Yeardley, Temperance Flowerdew.
 She died in December of the same year, and West unsuccessfully litigated against the former Governor's orphaned children for possession of her estate.
 He married thirdly Jane Davye.
 He had one son, Francis West in 16??.
-In 1632, his estate was in Elizabeth Citie, south of the land of James Knott.
+In 1632, his estate was in Elizabeth City, south of the land of James Knott.